Watson Library, 100th anniversary logo, left over Watson Library aerial view during the golden hour.

 CELEBRATING A CENTURY AT THE HEART OF KU

-This year, beloved Watson Library celebrates its centennial as a cornerstone of the campus community.
+During the 2024-25 academic year, beloved Watson Library celebrated its centennial as a cornerstone of the campus community.
 So much has changed in the world of information in the past century, and the libraries have been at the heart of KU’s learning and discovery through it all.

 Make a gift in honor of the centennial